 The program offers a two-year course of study in either creative nonfiction, fiction, or poetry with the option of applying for a third year in an additional genre

-The core of the program is the writing workshop, which provides an opportunity for writers to work and learn with established writers on developing their own voice, material, and style.
+The core of the SMC MFA Program is the writing workshop, which allows students to work with estabslished writers to develop their own voice, material, and style.